Emanuel Insúa: Career

 The Argentine left back is another who has failed to have an impact in the club.
 He has struggled to dislodge Niklas Hult from the starting side.
 He has found playing minutes hard to come by and his red card at PAOK will not win over any fans.
 If, as rumoured, Hult departs, the club will find itself in a sticky situation at left back.

 On 24 February 2018, Insúa changed direction skillfully with a cheeky backheel before sending a superb curling shot with the outside of his left foot past a hopeless Nikos Melissas, sealing the score in a 2–0 home win game.
 It was his first goal with the club.

 On 24 November 2018, Insúa scored after playing a neat one-two with Federico Macheda, in a hammering 5–1 home win game against struggling Apollon Smyrnis.
 On 6 April 2019, Insúa produced a magical goal as Panathinaikos moved to within five points of fifth-placed Aris after claiming a solid 2–0 home win over the Thessaloniki club at the Olympic Stadium.
 The Argentine met Omri Altman’s low cross perfectly and lofted the ball up and over Aris goalkeeper Julián Cuesta and into the net in stylish fashion.

 On 13 August 2020, Insúa signed a three-year contract with AEK Athens.
 Overall, Insúa made 60 appearances in the Super League for Panathinaikos, contributing with four goals and three assists while impressing with his energetic, passionate approach on the left flank.
 Insúa has been signed as a direct replacement for fellow attacking full-back Niklas Hult.
 On 16 February 2021, he returned to Argentina and joined Primera División side Aldosivi on loan until June, where his brother Emiliano had also recently moved to.
 On 25 January 2022, after he solved his contract with AEK Athens, he signed a year contract with Argentine Primera División club Vélez Sarsfield for an undisclosed fee.

+On 3 February 2025, Insúa signed with Racing de Ferrol in the Spanish second tier.

+On 29 August 2025, he joined Super League Greece 2 club Athens Kallithea.